sleeptoken/zettelkasten/HTTP Request Smuggling.md

 ### Request Smuggling CL.TE

 **CL.TE** stands for **Content-Length/Transfer-Encoding**.
+- The proxy uses the Content-Length header to determine the end of a request.
+- The back-end server uses the Transfer-Encoding header.

  Imagine sending a request with both `Content-Length` and `Transfer-Encoding` headers.
 The front-end server might use the Content-Length header and think the request ends at a certain point due to the provided number of bytes.
 In contrast, the back-end server, relying on the Transfer-Encoding header, might interpret the request differently, leading to unexpected behavior.
 #### Exploiting CL.TE for Request Smuggling